Ex-US President Barack Obama lays into Trump in DNC speech | DW | 20.08.2020

 The former US president claimed his successor had no interest in "taking the job seriously."
-In his first public appearance Obama warned that American democracy might not survive another four years of Trump.
+In a scathing attack, Obama warned that American democracy might not survive another four years of Donald Trump.

 Former US President Barack Obama did not hold back in criticizing his successor Donald Trump during a speech at the Democratic National Convention on Wednesday.